 How to Get to Tangadan Falls

 From Manila, catch a La Union, Ilocos or Abra bound bus (Partas Bus, Dominion Transit, Viron Transit, First North Luzon Transit or Fariñas Transit).
-Get off at People’s Park in San Juan, travel time is about six hours and fare ranges from P410-P450.
-From People’s Park, transfer to a jeepney to San Gabriel, fare is P15 and travel time is around 20 minutes.
+Get off at People’s Park in San Juan.
+Travel time is about six hours and fare ranges from P410-P450.
+At People’s Park, transfer to a jeepney to San Gabriel, fare is P15 and travel time is around 20 minutes.

 From the town proper of San Gabriel, there’s an easy and hard way of getting to Tangadan Falls.

 The easy route is by taking a 30-minute motorbike ride to the trailhead (P250/motorbike).
 Then, an approximately 10-minute of descending trek to the waterfalls, this one doesn’t need nor require a guide.

 The not so easy route involves an hour of trekking from Barangay Duplas of San Juan, boundary of San Gabriel.
 It is generally easy trek along scenic trail and river, a guide is advised for first timers, rate is P500 for a group of one to five person.